alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2019/ibn-uthaymeen/2019-11-19-who-are-the-salaf.md

 Accordingly, Salafiyyah in this context is defined by its methodology.
 Thus, anyone who adheres to the path of the Companions, the Successors, and those who followed them in righteousness is a Salafi, even if they live in our current era—the fourteenth century after the Hijrah (AH).

----

-## Fatwas from the "Permanent Committee for Scholarly Research and Ifta'" of KSA :
+## Fatwas from the Permanent Committee for Scholarly Research and Ifta':

 ### Who are the Salaf?